-The first Unitarian Society of Chattanooga was organized in 1889.
-It became known as All Souls Unitarian Church and was chartered in 1890.
+Our Unitarian history began with All Souls Unitarian Church organized in 1889 and chartered in 1890.
 The congregation acquired a church building at 654 Houston Street.
-The cornerstone of the church can be seen on the patio of the current church on Navajo Drive.
-All Souls Unitarian Church closed its doors in 1939.
+Its cornerstone was saved and is on the ground near the portico at the current church on Navajo Drive.

 In the fall of 1951 a movement began to reorganize the Unitarian Church in Chattanooga.
-The prime movers in the effort were Helen and Ray Solomon who are still active members of the church.
-In November, 1951 the Unitarian Fellowship of Chattanooga was organized with 13 members.
+The prime movers in the effort were Helen and Ray Solomon and in November 1951 the Unitarian Fellowship of Chattanooga was organized with 13 members.
 Fellowship meetings were held in the Hamilton County Courthouse for two years.

 In October, 1953 the group began to hold meetings at Shinn Memorial Universalist Church.
 By 1955 the membership had increased to approximately 50 families and individuals.
 The group then purchased the building of the former Ridgedale Church of Christ at 1211 Dodds Avenue.
 For 12 years this was the church home.

 During the 1960s when church membership became involved in civil rights activities in Chattanooga, a firebomb was set in the Sunday School building and then the main building was firebombed.
 An upright piano in the present church still bears the marks of the fire.

 The Dodds Avenue building was sold in 1969 when the Navajo Drive land was purchased.
 Spring Creek School served as a temporary home until the ground floor of the present building was completed in 1970.
 Ten years later the upper floor was completed and the sanctuary was dedicated as the Jean Livingston Memorial Hall in October 1980.

 1981 Charles White McGehee retires as minister